kubernetes-sigs/cluster-api-provider-aws/README.md

 |-|-|-|
 |AWS Provider 0.2|✓|?
 (Currently untested)|

-In general, Cluster API for AWS will remain in lock-step with Cluster API versioning in terms of support e.g., AWS Provider `v0.x` will maintain compatibility with Cluster API `v0.x`.

 Each version of Cluster API for AWS will attempt to support two Kubernetes versions; e.g., Cluster API for AWS `v0.1` may support Kubernetes 1.13 and Kubernetes 1.14.